DavidLinDev/PosTerminalApi_project/README.md

 decimal result = terminal.CalculateTotal();

 Unit tests demo:
-1. Scan these items in this order: ABCDABA
+1. Scan these items in this order: ABCDABA.
 Verify that the total price is $13.25
-2. Scan these items in this order: CCCCCCC
+2. Scan these items in this order: CCCCCCC.
 Verify that the total price is $6.00
-3. Scan these items in this order: ABCD
+3. Scan these items in this order: ABCD.
 Verify that the total price is $7.25